Point Hacks reader Jim posted this on the Questions & Answers section of our website:

 Note that deep discounted fares are not eligible for upgrades.
 You can read more about upgrades on Qantas and Virgin Australia.

-If you do end up flying in Economy, then you may as well be in a space that is relaxing and grab some food and a drink before boarding your flight.
+If you do end up flying in Economy Class, then you may as well be in a space that is relaxing and grab some food and a drink before boarding your flight.

-If you have an eligible American Express card, you can access the American Express Lounges in Sydney and Melbourne, whilst if you have a Priority Pass membership, you will have many more options.
+Eligible American Express Card Members can access the American Express Lounges in Sydney and Melbourne.
+If you have a Priority Pass membership, you will have many more options.

 Important related guides